Social Media

 Diwali: The Background Of The Festival Of Lights

-The Diwali celebration lasts five days.
-This year, it’s from Sunday, 23 to Thursday, 27 October 2o22.
+The Diwali celebration typically lasts five days.
+This year, it’s from Friday, 10 to Tuesday, 14 November 2o23.
 Here’s a lowdown on what each day symbolises:

 • First day: Dhanteras, when businesses in India mark the first day of their financial year.

-• Second day is Chotti Diwali (small Diwali) that’s a lead up to the big celebration the following day.
+• The second day is Chotti Diwali (small Diwali), a lead-up to the big celebration the following day that is associated with Lord Krishna’s defeat of the demon Narakasura.

-• Third day is Diwali, the big daddy of Hindu celebrations almost everywhere in India.
+• The third day is Diwali, the big daddy of Hindu celebrations almost everywhere in India.
 On this day, families worship Lakshmi, the Goddess of Wealth and have a pooja (prayer ceremony) in her honour.

-• Fourth day has more low-key celebrations and is celebrated in different ways in various parts of India – it’s also considered the first day of the Indian New Year.
+• The fourth day has more low-key celebrations and is celebrated in different ways in various parts of India and South Asia — it’s also considered the first day of the Indian New Year in Gujarat.

-• The last day is Bhai Dooj, which is about the special brother-sister relationship.
+• The last day is Bhai Dooj, which honours the special bond between brothers and sisters.

 In all, it’s five days of partying, prayer, being with family and friends, eating well, dressing up and gifting.